tillkamppeter/ippusbxd/readme.md

 by CUPS backends like dnssd or driverless, making it awkward to create a print queue for the printer.
-This is because the loopback interface (which provides "localhost") is not multicast-capable and therefore cannot get Bonjour-broadcasted by Avahi.
+This is because the loopback interface (which provides "localhost") is not multicast-capable and therefore cannot get DNS-SD-broadcasted by Avahi.

-Now one could thing why not simply use the standard network interface "eth0" or "wlan0"?
+Now one could think why not simply use the standard network interface "eth0" or "wlan0"?
 The problem here is that the printer gets broadcasted and accessible in the whole local network, so we share our USB printer and do not want it.
-In addition, if our computer s not connected to a network, these interfaces are not available.
+In addition, if our computer is not connected to a network, these interfaces are not available.

-"dummy0" is always local-only but does multicast and therefore gets Bonjour-broadcasted by Avahi, and that only on the local machine.
+"dummy0" is always local-only but does multicast and therefore gets DNS-SD-broadcasted by Avahi, and that only on the local machine.
 So we have the full emulation of a driverless network printer only on our local machine, as we want a USB printer only be available on our local machine.